freearhey/web-learn/README.md

 color: '#539e43' # usually the main color of the logo
 site: http://nodejs.org # official site (optional)
 ```

-To add a logo to a topic you need to upload it to the [topics/icons](https://github.com/freearhey/web-learn/tree/master/src/topics/icons) directory with the same filename as topic id.

 ## Copyright and license